-- Share your story - Fed up of your employer taking a slice of your hard-earned tips?
+- Share your story - Do you know of a restaurant keeping staff tips?
 Tell us about it.

 - Work in the hospitality sector?
 Then we want to hear from you.
-Contact us.
+Send us your contact details.
 Get organised with Unite on your side

 - Follow Unite's hospitality branch on Facebook and Twitter using #FairTips